UIC looks to end streak vs IUPUI

-BOTTOM LINE: IUPUI looks to extend Illinois-Chicago's conference losing streak to six games.
+BOTTOM LINE: IUPUI looks to extend Illinois-Chicago's conference losing streak to seven games.
 Illinois-Chicago's last Horizon win came against the Youngstown State Penguins 67-66 on Jan.
-22. IUPUI lost 79-72 to Green Bay in its most recent game.
+22. IUPUI is coming off an 89-69 win at home over Illinois-Chicago in its most recent game.

-PLENTY OF EXPERIENCE: Senior leadership could play a big role in the outcome of this game.
-Marcus Burk, Jaylen Minnett and Elyjah Goss have collectively accounted for 64 percent of IUPUI's scoring this season and 73 percent of the team's points over its last five games.
-For Illinois-Chicago, Teyvion Kirk, Michael Diggins, Braelen Bridges and Rob Howard have combined to account for 58 percent of all Illinois-Chicago scoring.
+SAVVY VETERANS: Senior leadership has been on display for both teams this year.
+Marcus Burk, Jaylen Minnett and Elyjah Goss have combined to account for 66 percent of IUPUI's scoring this season and 77 percent of the team's points over its last five games.
+For Illinois-Chicago, Teyvion Kirk, Michael Diggins, Braelen Bridges and Rob Howard have combined to account for 59 percent of all Illinois-Chicago scoring.

-CREATING OFFENSE: Minnett has either made or assisted on 50 percent of all IUPUI field goals over the last three games.
-The senior guard has accounted for 24 field goals and 11 assists in those games.
+CREATING OFFENSE: Burk has made or assisted on 43 percent of all IUPUI field goals over the last three games.
+Burk has accounted for 25 field goals and 11 assists in those games.

-UNDEFEATED WHEN: Illinois-Chicago is a perfect 5-0 when it holds an opponent to 66 points or fewer.
-The Flames are 3-9 when opponents score more than 66.
+STREAK STATS: Illinois-Chicago has lost its last four road games, scoring 70.3 points, while allowing 78.8 per game.

-COLD SPELL: Illinois-Chicago has lost its last three road games, scoring 70.7 points, while allowing 75.3 per game.
+ASSIST DISTRIBUTION: The Jaguars have recently created baskets via assists more often than the Flames.
+IUPUI has an assist on 47 of 84 field goals (56 percent) across its past three contests while Illinois-Chicago has assists on 27 of 71 field goals (38 percent) during its past three games.

-TIGHTENING UP: IUPUI's offense has turned the ball over 13 times per game this year, but is averaging 9.3 turnovers over its last three games.
+LOOSENING UP: IUPUI's defense has forced 13.8 turnovers per game this season, but is averaging 10.6 turnovers over its last five games.

 ———